jonnonz1/nz-statute-book/acts/public/2011/student-loan-scheme-act-2011.md

 ### 45 Special deduction rate certificate for unused repayment threshold
 Upon receiving an application in accordance with section 42, the Commissioner may issue a special deduction rate certificate that, in relation to the borrower's secondary employment earnings,—
-  (a) specifies a special deduction rate that reflects the borrower's unused repayment threshold for a pay period; and (b) specifies the period for which the special deduction rate is to apply to the borrower; and (c) requires the borrower's employer or PAYE intermediary to make deductions from the borrower's salary or wages at the special deduction rate.
+  (a) specifies a special deduction rate and the repayment code to be used that reflects the borrower's unused repayment threshold for a pay period; and
+  (b) specifies the period for which the special deduction rate is to apply to the borrower; and (c) requires the borrower's employer or PAYE intermediary to make deductions from the borrower's salary or wages at the special deduction rate.

 ### 46 Issue and application of special deduction rate certificate
 (1) If the Commissioner issues a special deduction rate certificate under section 45, the Commissioner must give a copy of the certificate to the borrower.
 (2) The special deduction rate certificate—
-  (a) revokes all other special deduction rate certificates previously issued in relation to the borrower under section 45 or 102; and
+  (a) revokes all other special deduction rate certificates previously issued in relation to the borrower under section 45; and
   (b) does not limit the application of sections 147 to 153 (concerning hardship relief).

 ### 47 Ongoing obligations of borrower to review and notify